sybillan/Linear-Discriminant-Analysis/LDA.md

     ##
     ##     intersect, setdiff, setequal, union

-## Linear Discriminant Analysis

-Linear Discriminant Analysis (LDA) is a dimensionality reduction technique.
-As the name implies dimensionality reduction techniques reduce the number of dimensions (i.e. variables) in a dataset while retaining as much information as possible.
 Linear Discriminant Analysis, or LDA, uses the information from features to create a new axis and projects the data on to the new axis in such a way as to minimizes the variance and maximizes the distance between the means of the classes.

 ``` r
 summary(iris)